kaus0399/kaus0399.github.io/_pages/now.md

 __PHD__
 My goal is to pursue a PHD in a quantitative field of study.
 I am currently considering Data Science, NLP and/or Computer Vision focused programs for higher education post-undergraduate.

 Please feel free to reach out if you have any information or advice.
+My contact information and online profiles can be found on my [contact page](/contact)